ABareyan/Node.js-MySQL/README.md

 * The last one, "Add New Product", allow the manager to add a completely new product to the store.

 ![Screen4](screen/screenManager3.gif)

+## Challenge #3: Supervisor View

+* The first message, "View Product Sales by Departmen", shows to the supervisor the list of deparments with over head costs, product sales, and total profit.

+* Next message, "Create New Department", allow the supervisor to add deparments

 ## Using